 - 4.1 All competitors shall report any damage to the Bosun.
-This can be done verbally or via radio but shall be done after finishing and before starting the next race or before changing boats. - 4.2 At the end of each sailing day: - (a) folding, bagging and placement of the sails as directed - (b) leaving the boat in the same state of cleanliness as when first boarded that day - (c) securing helm - (d) securing the boat to it's dock as directed - (e) releasing backstay tension - 4.3 At the end of the day for a particular boat, cleaning the boat (cabin and decks), removing all trash and removing all tape and marks.
+This can be done verbally or via radio but shall be done after finishing and before starting the next race or before changing boats.
+Skippers shall verbally confirm damage or lack thereof with the umpire when rotating out of the boats, otherwise they will be assumed responsible for damage later discovered. - 4.2 At the end of each sailing day: - (a) rolling mainsail and jib, and bagging and placement of the sails as directed - (b) leaving the boat in the same state of cleanliness as when first boarded that day - (c) securing helm - (d) securing the boat to its dock as directed - (e) releasing backstay tension - (f) return spinnaker to Sailing center - (g) Y flags shall be returned to the OA after the conclusion of racing n Sunday. - 4.3 At the end of the day for a particular boat, cleaning the boat (cabin and decks), removing all trash and removing all tape and marks.
 Emptying the bucket of trash when ashore.
 Trash, including tape, left onboard may result in a cleaning fee of \$100.00. - 4.4 Any request to alter, in any way, the equipment on a boat shall be in writing and worded to permit a yes/no answer. - 4.5 Complying with any regulations, including speed restrictions and navigation marks, while leaving or returning to the berth or mooring. - 4.6 A breach of items 4.2 and 4.3 will be considered as damage and the cost of rectification will be deducted from the damage deposit.